On the existence of solutions to stochastic quasi-variational inequality and complementarity problems: Introduction

 \subsection{Formulations}

-To help explain the two main formulations for stochastic variational inequality problems found in literature - the expected value formulation and almost-sure formulation; we now \uss{define} variational inequality problems and generalizations and their stochastic counterparts.
+To help explain the two main formulations for stochastic variational inequality problems found in literature - the expected value formulation and {expected residual minimization formulation}; we now {define} the variational inequality problem and its generalizations as well as its stochastic counterparts.
 Given a set $K \subseteq\Real^n$ and a mapping $F: \Real^n \to \Real^n$, the {deterministic} variational inequality problem, denoted by VI$(K,F)$, requires an $x \in K$ such that

 The quasi-variational generalization of VI$(K,F)$ {referred to as a quasi-variational inequality, } emerges when $K$ {is generalized from a constant { map} to a set-valued map }$K:\Real^n \to \Real^n$ with closed and convex images.
 More formally, QVI$(K,F)$, requires an $x \in K(x)$ such that